Cr4ckC4t/esp8285-bin2elf/README.md

 Reverse engineering ESP8285 firmware with pure python3.

 > [!NOTE]
-> This is an ongoing project but the code works for ESP8285 firmware that was generated with `elf2bin.py`.
+> This works for ESP8285 (and possibly other ESP) firmware that was generated with `elf2bin.py` (for example via Arduino IDE).
+However, you may have to adjust some things in the `bin2elf.py`.
+The function `parse_mem` reverses the logic of `elf2bin.py` and since that slightly changed over time you may find different sections and/or different orders of sections.
+If you can guess the version the code was compiled with you can check the source code of the `elf2bin.py` in the Arduino repository and then adapt this tool to your needs.

 # Usage
 ```sh